Diversification and the Role of MICs

 Today, however, a standard 60/40 diversified portfolio of stocks and bonds may not be enough to generate desired returns.
 According to Bank of America, 60/40 portfolios are facing their worst returns in 100 years.
 Also, depending on how it’s calculated, Canada’s inflation rate is between 7% and 15%, and your investment needs to generate at least that amount to get a positive return and maintain the purchasing power of your savings.
 As a result, many investors today view alternative investments as a key component of a well-diversified portfolio.

-Mortgages are one of the fastest growing areas of alternative investing, offering investors stable cash flow, risk-free real estate exposure of homeownership, and broad diversification beyond just equities and bonds.
+Mortgages are one of the fastest-growing areas of alternative investing, offering investors stable cash flow, risk-free real estate exposure of homeownership, and broad diversification beyond just equities and bonds.
 Mortgage investing also fulfills one of the core aspects of diversification.
-Low correlation with public markets, within this category, the Mortgage Investment Corporation (MIC) is one of the easiest ways to gain direct exposure to Canada’s mortgage market and is a strong asset to the country’s historically strong real estate market.
-It is one of the ways to obtain exposure indirectly.
+With low correlation to public markets, Mortgage Investment Corporations (MICs) provide one of the easiest ways to gain direct exposure to Canada’s mortgage market and are a strong asset within the country’s historically strong real estate sector.

 What Is Diversification?